Islamic banking and finance: Inflation

 Inflation is also a problem for financing where Islamic banks have not imitated conventional banking and are truly lending without interest or any other charges.
-Whether and how to compensate lenders for the erosion of the value of the funds from inflation, has also been called a problem "vexing" Islamic scholars, since finance for businesses will not be forthcoming if a lender loses money by lending.
+Whether and how to compensate lenders for the erosion of the value of their funds from inflation has also been called a problem "vexing" Islamic scholars, since finance for businesses will not be forthcoming if a lender loses money by lending.
 Suggestions include indexing loans (opposed by many scholars as a type of riba and encouraging inflation), denominating loans "in terms of a commodity" such as gold, and further research to find an answer.

 Non-Muslim influence

-Islamic banking and finance customers, are almost all, if not entirely, Muslims.
-But the majority of financial institutions that offer Islamic banking services are Western financial institutions, not owned by Muslims.
-Supporters of Islamic banking have cited this interest of western banks in Islamic banking as evidence of the strong demand for Islamic banking and thus an "achievement of the movement".
+Islamic banking and finance customers, are almost all, if not entirely, Muslims, but the majority of financial institutions that offer Islamic banking services are Western financial institutions not owned by Muslims.
+Supporters of Islamic banking have cited this interest of Western banks in Islamic banking as evidence of the strong demand for Islamic banking and thus an "achievement of the movement".